 Ballycastle North Antrim Margy Glenshesk and Carey

 The total catchment for the Glenshesk and Carey, in Ballycastle is 118Km² with an upper altitude of 150 M and both rivers are responsive to heavy rainfall (DOE 2014).The lower drainage channels are wooded with patches of deciduous birch hazel and pasture, particularly in Glenshesk.
-These rivers confluence one mile from the sea to form the Margy river.
+These rivers confluence one Km from the sea to form the Margie river.
 Their upper catchments contain coniferous forestry which results in a high threshold for spate events when the catchment is unsaturated after a long dry spell.
 The Ballycastle rivers are situated in the North east of Ireland (NI), have around 900 mm rainfall/year (enclimate data).

 Historically the Ballycastle river pair provided an anecdotal unquantified, “good” salmon and sea trout rod fishery of around two hundred salmon per annum (Peers Comm.
 Ballycastle Angling Club) and contributed to a commercial netting industry along the north coast of Northern Ireland, (Went, A.E., 1957).
 By the early1990s a much diminished almost non-existent stock barley remained.
 Dredging, flood engineering and river straightening in the middle reaches of the Glenshesk and upper reaches of the Carey resulted in the destruction of many pool riffle sequences and meanders which may have contributed to a salmon population decline.
 A local community hatchery project was instigated in 1994 to boost the almost extinct stocks, and anecdotal angling club reports indicate that there was an improvement with around 50 – 100 caught per annum by rod and line, though recent years 2014- 2019 have been poor years (Peers Comm.
 Ballycastle Angling Club).
 Salmon redds were observed in the middle to lower river in some cases, where they were observed prior to the collapse of the fishery in 1990s.
 In 2009 a decision was taken to limit hatchery stocking with swim up fry to areas where no natural spawning took place and where there was a paucity of spawning habitat within long tracts of nursery habitat.
 The Carey has a known higher alkalinity relative to the Glenshesk and maintains its spate water for a day or two longer than the Glenshesk.
 The Glenshesk has a tendency to rise and fall more rapidly than the Carey.
-The Carey’s natural hydro-geomorphology flow although maintained after rain from Lougharrema, “the vanishing lake” is interrupted by a hydro scheme in its middle reaches which requires special fish migration mitigation measures.
+The Carey’s natural hydro-geomorphology flow although maintained after rain from Lougharrema, “the vanishing lake” is also interrupted by a hydro scheme in its middle reaches which requires special fish migration mitigation measures.
 The hydro dam impacts the natural gravel flows process causing excesses of gravel downstream when the hydro dam is periodically flushed and reduces the natural gravel flows, with consequences for natural spawning downstream of the dam.

 South Donegal Glen, Owentskinney, Crow